 - Low correlation: Creating a diversified portfolio means investing in asset classes that don't move together.
 Gold has a relatively low correlation to many popular asset classes, helping you potentially hedge your risk.

 - Performs well in recessions: Since many investors see gold as a hedge against uncertainty, it is often in high demand during a recession.

-- No dividends: Gold doesn’t pay any dividends; the only way to make money on gold is to sell it.
+- No dividends: Gold doesn't pay; the only way to make money on gold is to sell it.

 - Speculative: Gold creates no value on its own.
 It's not a business that builds products or employs workers, thereby growing the economy.
 Its price is merely driven by supply and demand.

 - Not good during low inflation: Since gold doesn't have a huge upside, during periods of low inflation investors generally prefer taking larger risks and will thereby sell gold, driving down its price.